 bunch of undeserving people—some being outright sinners—of their physical and mental ills, as far as

 mostly teaching some kind of strange message in parables.
 And Jesus was

-allowing himself to be surrounded by ignorant fishermen, publicans, and
+allowing himself to be surrounded by a rabble of ignorant fishermen, publicans, and

 thinking was obviously.
 "What was the good in that?"